A Recipe for Improved Certifiable Robustness: Conclusion

 \section{Conclusion}

-In this paper, our primary objective is to enhance the certified robustness of neural networks.
+Our primary objective in this work is to enhance the certified robustness of neural networks.
 We contend that a significant problem of existing Lipschitz-based models is their limited capacity, which hinders their ability to even overfit small datasets.
 To address this challenge, we have reexamined network architectures and basic building blocks to control network Lipschitz and have proposed three solutions to mitigate this issue.
-Firstly, we show that a combination of dense layers and convolutions can effectively expand the model's capacity.
-Secondly, we introduce the Cholesky Residual Layer, which serves as an efficient building block for achieving orthogonal weights.
-Thirdly, we have explored an improved pipeline for utilizing generated data to enhance Lipschitz-based training.
-Through extensive experiments, we have demonstrated the effectiveness of our approach.
+First, we showed that a combination of dense layers and convolutions can effectively expand the model's capacity.
+While conventional non-robust models use fewer dense layers, we find that dense layers are ideal for efficient capacity augmentation in the robust setting, which suffers less from overfitting and has a greater need for extreme capacity.
+Second, we introduced the Cholesky-orthogonalized Residual Desne (CHORD) Layer, which serves as an efficient building block for achieving orthogonal weights in dense layers.
+Although Lipschitz regularization remains best suited for Lipschitz control on convolutional layers, we find dense layers---which have very high-dimension eigenvectors---benefit from orthogonalization.
+Third, we explored an improved pipeline for utilizing generated data to enhance Lipschitz-based certified training.
+Through extensive experiments, we have demonstrated the effectiveness of our design choices.
 Our final results have pushed the boundaries of deterministic certified accuracy on CIFAR-10/100 datasets, surpassing the state of the art by up to 8.5 percentage points.
-Our method opens up a promising avenue to bridge the gap between probabilistic and deterministic certification methods.
+Our method opens up a promising avenue to bridge the gap between probabilistic and deterministic certification methods, which we believe is crucial to making certification practical.